No. 41: Glenn Davis

 The Glenn Davis Award was created by the Los Angeles Times to honor the winner of its high school football player of the year.
 Davis worked at the Times as its special events director for fund raising, lasting 35 years before retiring to La Quinta.

-A year before he died at age 80 in 2005 — and he would be buried at West Point near his coach, Earl Blaik — Davis said he just called the school one day and asked if anyone was there that day.
+As for the story of how Bonita High received Davis’ Heisman: A year before he died at age 80 in 2005 — soon to be buried at West Point near his coach, Earl Blaik — Davis said he just called the school one day and asked if anyone was there that day.

 “I’m going to bring something over,” he told them.

-Davis asked there be no publicity around the presentation.
-He left it off at the principal’s desk.
-As he was leaving, he saw a trophy case with a small, non-descript award called the “Downtown Business Community” trophy the school used to give to its top athletes.
+As he was leaving, Davis saw a trophy case with a small, non-descript award called the “Downtown Business Community” trophy that the school used to give to its top athletes.

 Davis asked if he could take that one home instead, so he could remember his days at Bonita High.